Up to 60% off sofas & mattresses — limited‑time deals.

 • Best simple joint: pocket screws plus exterior glue and a backing block

-• Stronger joint (more work): half-lap joints at corners or mortise-and-tenon for arms and legs
+• Stronger joint with more labor: half-laps at the corners or mortise-and-tenon work for the leg-and-arm connections

-If the sofa will be moved often, prioritize mechanical strength over “perfectly hidden” joinery.
+If the sofa will be moved often, lean toward mechanical strength instead of chasing perfectly hidden joints.

 Tools and Shopping List